kjugi/meeting-app-unit-tests-playground/README.md

 - Snapshot testing
 - Acceptance testing and snapthot-diff checking
 - Using data-testid in components and tests
-- Githooks for unit tests
+- Using husky to run Githooks for unit tests

 ## Extra topic, not recommended in big stores:
 - Testing Vuex store instance